 All seniors at Washington College are required to complete a “Senior Capstone Experience” in their major(s).
 International Studies majors may choose from 2 options for their “SCE”: (1) a 30-page minimum, research-based thesis, or (2) a self-designed project.
 In addition, seniors must present major findings from their completed SCE projects at an annual Symposium held in April each year.

 Students planning to graduate in December must choose the thesis option, and will present their final work either in the International Studies Seminar or a special poster session.
-Such students may choose to take the required International Studies Seminar in the fall of either their junior or senior year.
+Such students ordinarily take the required International Studies Seminar in the fall of their senior year, but may take it in the fall of their junior year ifthey have completed their semester-long study abroad experience and are ready to begin working on their SCE project.

 Students pursuing double-majors are often able to complete a single combined SCE project for both majors, in consultation with the Director of International Studies.
 Double-majors with Modern Languages may opt to write a combined thesis in a foreign language upon approval from a willing advisor in Modern Languages.